winton/json_schema_spec/README.md

     rake spec:schema

-The schema lives in `schema/fixtures`.
+The schema lives at `schema/fixtures/schema.yml`.

 ###Server side project setup

-On Rails, your schema is automatically detected at `/schema.json`.
+In Rails, your schema is automatically detected at `/schema.json`.

 If your `schema.json` is somewhere else, try this: